19 Incredible Starlink Statistics & Facts

 Sources: Twitter

-Around 80% of Starlink’s customers are located in North America
+Around 60% of Starlink’s customers are located in the United States

 Starlink now offers 7 different internet plans